EnergyREX/ollama-chat/README.md

 - Run `npm run dev` to run the project.
 Ensure to have all models installed.
 - Go to `https://localhost:5173/`

-**NOTE:** This project is still under development, only runs single generations and some functions may don't work yet.
+**NOTE:** This project is still under development, some functions may don't work yet.